Skip to content

 password: ""

-- If you need to change the hostnames, update them under the Kubernetes ingress section. - Update the keystore passwords in the security section of the values.yaml file. - Review the descriptions of other configurations and modify them as needed to meet your requirements.
+- If you need to change hostnames, update them under the Kubernetes Gateway API or Ingress section. - Update the keystore passwords in the security section of the values.yaml file. - Review the descriptions of other configurations and modify them as needed to meet your requirements.
 A simple deployment can be achieved using the basic configurations provided in the values.yaml file.
-All configuration options for each Helm chart are documented in their respective component guides: - All-in-one - Universal Gateway - Update the admin credentials in the configuration directory.
+All configuration options for each Helm chart are documented in their respective component guides: - All-in-one - Classic Gateway - Update the admin credentials in the configuration directory.

 # -- Super admin username